rydmike/flex_color_scheme/README.md

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_counter_app.png?raw=true" alt="counter sample"/>

 Perhaps not so exciting, that is because the basic counter app uses very few features and widgets, so it cannot really illustrate the result very well.
-This is why the included samples contain demo UI, that is not really at all relevant to using FlexColorScheme and is really only there to better demonstrate the result.
+This is why the included examples contain demo UI, that is not really at all relevant to using FlexColorScheme and is really only there to better demonstrate the result.

 The default example 1, is just a repeat of the above example, but with a `themeMode` 3-way toggle